xsuite/xobjects/Architecture.md

 - Consider mutable string class
 - Add String.to_buffer to use same context copy
 - Make types read-only instances to avoid messing
+- Consider scalars to allows subclassing default and init for data validation this would avoid using field in structs
 - Evaluate round-trips versus caching
+- use __slots__ where possible